 How is the Certificate in DC Governance assessed?

-Candidates of the Certificate (who are not already PMI Members) will become Affiliate Members of the PMI.
+It is a compulsory requirement to be a member of the PMI to sit the examination.
+Candidates (who are not already PMI Members) will become Affiliate Members of the PMI.
 Candidates who successfully complete the qualification will be entitled to apply to become Certificate Members of PMI and use the designation CertPMI after their name.

 Please click here for more information about PMI membership.

 The PMI is committed to providing a customer-focused and professional service to all its approved assessment centres, students and candidates taking any of our qualifications.
 Please click on the attached links for details of all of our commitments to you.

 Contact the MCQ Coordinator James Cumine on firstname.lastname@example.org or on 020 7392 7400.